Skip to main content

 In addition to this, the government’s dominant status and its access to the Public Service Commission – which gives out Singapore’s most prestigious scholarships – allows it to recruit scholars into politics.
 Mr. Lee Kuan Yew conceded as much, saying that “a person who has done well in Singapore’s scholarship system will eventually be spotted and headhunters from the party will look for him”.
 This focus on educational attainment seems to be grounded in the belief of Singaporean vulnerability.
 In other words, for a country where prosperity is “a result of a continuing act of will” the PAP believes that educated and capable leaders are able to come up with plans and measures to cope with a unique set of problems.
 An article in the Economist also contends that the PAP avoids the types of corruption seen in other one-party dominant states precisely because it constantly recruits, and in the process turfs out established figures “ruthlessly”.

 As we look straight into it, Loong had to do a lot of steps before he could even sit in power.
 Did it matter if he was the son of LKY or not?
 What mattered was that Loong could prove himself.
-What's true is that Singapore's parliamentary worked because it was a real parliamentary.
+What's true is that Singapore's parliamentary form of government worked, because it was a real parliamentary.
 It's not because LKY wasn't corrupt, unlike Marcos, that made the parliamentary system work in Singapore but not in the Philippines.
 Again, when will stubborn boomers ever stop spreading the lie of the "parliamentary system" under Marcos?
 It never existed!
 As Ninoy called it, "We had a parliamentary form of government without a parliament."

 Since the parliamentary doesn't rely on role calls--it doesn't matter if political dynasties will happen again.
 First, they wouldn't be so plenty because name recall is almost non-existent.
 That means members of the political families need to prove themselves.
 Sandro may have lost the confidence of the parliament, if he was a member of the Philippine parliament, regarding his statement on the Philippine peso being weak because the US dollar, is strong.
 If the Robredo daughters are all qualified then why not?
 If Manuel A. Roxas Jr.'s son, Paolo Gerardo Z. Roxas, is qualified, why not?
 If Bam can prove himself then why not?
 If James Carlos "Bimby" A. Yap can prove himself as a member of parliament, then why not?
 It wouldn't matter anymore if they belonged to a political dynasty or not.
 What matters is if the political dynasty is built on credibility instead of name recall.